LIFE STORY

 In fact, the difference is very important.
 Many foreigners fail to realise this and mess up their spoken Japanese badly as a result.

-For example, the first ‘o’ in the word ‘Tokyo’ is a long ‘o’ and should be given a romanisation to make that clear – ‘tookyo’.
+For example, the first ‘o’ in the word ‘Tokyo’ is a long ‘o’ and should be given a romanisation to make that clear – ‘tookyo’ (or ‘torkyo’ using the better romanisation ‘tor’ for the long ‘o’ in Japanese.)

 (A short ‘o’ could be romanised as ‘oh’.)